malvikamodi/Emulating-Downward-Spiral-Effect/README.md

 # Exploring "Downward Spiral" Effect for Video Streaming Rate Selection

-This project is mainly adopted from the ideas proposed in the followin paper:
+This project is mainly adopted from the ideas proposed in the following paper:

 > **[Confused, Timid, and Unstable: Picking a Video Streaming Rate is Hard](http://yuba.stanford.edu/~nickm/papers/Confused_Timid_and_Unstable_Picking_a_Video_Streaming_Rate_is_Hard.pdf)** Te-Yuan Huang Nikhil Handigol Brandon Heller Nick McKeown Ramesh Johari.
 IMC'12